Humany/humany-docs/widgets/styling-v4/readme.md

 *This documentation is intended for widgets in v4 implementations.*

 ## Commonly used classes
+All of our classes are prefixed with `'humany-'` to make it easier to scope our CSS.

 - `humany-link`

   Base-class used for every link.
 Not used for links in guide content.